ypaulsussman/yblog/content/posts/Revisiting the NYT Book of Language.md

 tags:
   - "Linguistics"
   - "Neuroscience"
-description: "These are my thoughts on rereading the notes I'd taken while reading (purely for fun) The NYT Book of Language and Linguistics."
+description: "These are my thoughts on rereading the notes I'd taken while reading The NYT Book of Language and Linguistics."
 ---

 ## What Are We Doing Here?